Home » PowerShell » PowerShell – Print Environment Variables

 • Get-ChildItem env:

-In the below image, dir:env in PowerShell, print environment variables to console as environment variable name and environment variable value as the path of an environment variable.
+In the below image, dir:env in PowerShell, print environment variables to the console as environment variable name and environment variable value as the path of an environment variable.

 PowerShell - Show Environment Variables on Console